-The Company's working capital surplus as of March 31, 2019 totaled \$4,225,859 (December 31, 2018 - \$7,335,491 working capital surplus).
+The Company's working capital deficit as of June 30, 2019 was \$314,840 (December 31, 2018 - \$7,335,491 working capital surplus).
 The Company's capital structure is adjusted based on the funds available to the Company such that it may continue exploration and development of its properties for the mining of minerals that are economically recoverable.
 The Board of Directors does not establish quantitative return on capital criteria, but rather relies on the expertise of management and other professionals to sustain future development of the business.